organisciak/dissertation/document/5_design_objective.md

 In a controlled set up, crowdsourcing in information retrieval usually follows a typical design: a task, description, and a set of one or more documents that are reacted to.
 This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [e.g. @chen_improving_2013].

-Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions[@alonso_crowdsourcing_2008; @howe_crowdsourcing_2008; @mason_financial_2010; @mitra_comparing_2015;].<!--TODO better citations, remove citations to work being reported here -->
+Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions [@alonso_crowdsourcing_2008; @howe_crowdsourcing_2008; @mason_financial_2010; @mitra_comparing_2015].
-The manner to improve on a basic task/description/items interface design is not immediately clear, though: some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers<!-- TODO2 cite -->.
+The manner to improve on a basic task/description/items interface design is not immediately clear, though: some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers.

 \newthought{If we consider crowdsourcing data quality} as something that can be addressed not only through post-collection modeling but through the choices made in designing the collection task, the latter approach is surely the lesser studied problem.
   However, in cost-time considerations, design promises more efficient improvements.
-A design that is more interesting to workers or less prone to error may result in better contributions at no extra cost, while designs that offer bonuses or training include short term costs.
+A design that is more interesting to workers or less prone to error may result in better contributions at no extra cost, while designs that offer bonuses or training include short-term costs.
 When studying intrinsic motivation in Mechanical Turk tasks, @mason_financial_2010 found that a small change in instrumentation -- changing remuneration to less tightly govern the task -- resulted in more work contributed with happier contributors.
 <!-- TODO is there work about whether it is better to go cheaper with a bonus, or higher with no bonus?
 -->